 First of all, I never recommend that someone do their own payroll.
 It just is not the wisest business decision you can make.
 As a business owner, paying someone else to do your payroll is money well spent.
 Payroll is one of those things where you are dealing with the Department of Labor (DOL).
 The last thing you want is them breathing down your neck.
 Just don’t do it.

 Over the years, I have found that many of my entrepreneurial doctor clients try to do this on their own.
 If you’re a dentist, keep teeth gleaming, don’t worry about check writing.
-As an optometrist focus on sharpening others vision, not crunching numbers.
+As an optometrist focus on sharpening other’s vision, not crunching numbers.
 Veterinarians are there to maintain an animal’s health, not reconcile balances.
-So do what you know to do and hire a professional to keep your payroll in check.
-It makes more sense to get things off your plate so you can focus on doing the job you know to do and are really good at.
+So do what you know how to do and hire a professional to keep your payroll in check.
+It makes more sense to get things off of your plate so you can focus on doing the job that you know how to do and are really good at.

 Don’t allow yourself to get caught up on a day when you’re overworked and rush in to deal with payroll for your employees.
 I once heard someone say, “Don’t let someone that is worth $25 an hour do $8 an hour work.”
 In this case, the dentist that makes $100 per hour is doing the job of someone making $25 an hour.
 Don’t waste time on developing a skill set that is below your pay grade.
 It will not save you in the long run.

-Perhaps you are like this dentist, and you don’t want someone in office knowing what others make.
+Perhaps you are like this dentist, and you don’t want someone in the office knowing how much others make.
 If that is you, then hire a bookkeeper.
 Our office has an offsite bookkeeper.
-Of course, our company is rather small and only has about five or six paychecks going out each cycle, but she is the one in charge of that.
-She does all our books.
-It is her job to process our payroll and give me a report after every cycle.
+Of course, our company is rather small and only has about five or six paychecks going out of each cycle, but she is the one in charge of that.
+She handles all of our books.
+It is her job to process our payroll and give me a report after each cycle.

 Still, yet, another option is outsourcing it to your accountant to do the job.
 Many CPAs offer payroll services.
 If that doesn’t seem like a good fit for you, then maybe you hire an actual payroll service, like ADP.
 There are quite a few out there.
-Search and find one you are comfortable using.
+Do some research and find one you are comfortable using.
 Be certain they are a reputable company.

 So get it out of your head that allowing someone else to do payroll is going to cost you too much.
 That is simply not true.
 We use a software company and bookkeeper for a combined fee of about $150 a month.
 That’s it.
 My company spends about $1800 a year on payroll, and it frees our team up to give clients our very best.
 If you’re thinking about doing your own payroll, DON’T!!
 If you’re already doing your own payroll, STOP!!

 You don’t want the DOL in your business.
 Keep yourself out of the muck.
-Instead, reward yourself time and the lack of a headache by hiring someone.
-Not to mention, you are much more apt to give your all to your clients when you are not overworked.
+Instead, reward yourself with time and get rid of the headache by hiring someone.
+Not to mention, you are much more apt to give your clients a little more attention when you are not overworked.
+Win-win!